English & Library Specialists

 TIS students study English with specialist teachers one hour per day starting in first grade.
 As research shows, there is a natural skills transference between languages that helps students develop literacy in English and in their target language.
 Learn more about the TIS English program at intlschool.org/english.

-- From Hollywood, FL and Brooklyn, NY
+- From Brooklyn, NY

 - Bachelor of Arts in English and American Literature, Brandeis University